 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath only to realize that the water doesn’t drain, you know how frustrating it can be.
-Not only does it slow the morning routine, but it can also be harder to clean up after you’re finished.
-While chemical drain cleaners are sometimes effective, they can also damage your pipes and harm the environment.
-The positive side is there’s a lot of methods that are natural to unblock a shower drain, without the need for harmful chemical solutions.
+If you’ve ever taken a bath and realized that the water hasn’t been draining, you know how frustrating it is.
+This not only slows down your morning routine but it can also be harder to clean up after you’re finished.
+While chemical drain cleaners are occasionally effective, they can also damage your pipes and damage the environment.
+The good news is that there are plenty of ways that you can unblock the shower drain without resorting to harmful chemicals.

 Key Takeaways

-- There are many natural methods to unblock a shower drain by using baking soda or vinegar as well as a wire hanger or a wet/dry vacuum.
+- There are a variety of natural ways to unblock a shower drain like vinegar and baking soda as well as a wire hanger or a dry/wet vacuum.

-- To make use of baking soda with vinegar: gather items, clean the drain cover and any obstructions, and pour baking soda in, then vinegar.
-Allow 30 minutes then flush with boiling water.
+- Use baking soda and vinegar method: Gather ingredients, unblock the drain cover and other obstructions, and pour baking soda, followed by vinegar.
+Wait 30 minutes then flush with boiling water.

-- To use wire hanger method: straighten out wire hanger and leave one end in its original form Create a hook at the end, then insert it into the drain to fish hair and debris out.
+- Wire hanger method: straighten out wire hanger leaving the other end in its original form and then create a hook on the top, and then place it inside the drain to fish hair and debris out.

-- To prevent future blockages, use a hair strainer in your shower, and running hot water following each use, and not the practice of pouring grease down your drains.
+- Be prepared for blockages in the future by using a hair strainer in your shower.
+Run hot water after each usage and avoiding the practice of pouring grease down your drains.

 - Baking soda